Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'End a call' clearly states the action (End) and the resource (a call), distinguishing it from sibling tools like calls_add, calls_info, etc. It is specific and unambiguous.
+The description 'End a call.' clearly states the action and resource, distinguishing it from sibling tools like calls_add, calls_info, and calls_update.
+However, it lacks explicit detail like 'active call' but is still specific enough.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.